-- (a) must not involve blasting; and - (b) must not be undertaken outside the hours of 7am to 10pm on any day.
+- (1) Mineral prospecting and mineral exploration must comply with all of the following: - (a) must not involve blasting; and - (b) must not be undertaken outside the hours of 7am to 10pm on any day.

 H20.6.14.
 Post-harvest facilities